Skip to content

 Since From the Mouth of the Sun debuted in 2012 with Woven Tide (Experimedia) Dag Rosenqvist and Aaron Martin have been continuously honing their craft with solo and collaborative projects almost too numerous to mention, so it was very exciting to hear them announce a new FTMOTS project in 2015.
 October finally saw the release of Into the Well and both the music and the handsome bespoke limited packaging from Fluid Audio are as special as we could have hoped for.

-The good news for those who loved Woven Tide – and that should be pretty much anyone who’s heard it – is that the potent alchemy of Rosenqvist’s immersive layers of keyboards and guitars melded with Martin’s resonant bowed and plucked strings is just as distinctive and mesmerizing as ever, while Taylor Deupree reprises his role at the mastering controls.
+The good news for those who loved Woven Tide – and that should be pretty much anyone who’s heard it – is that the potent alchemy of Rosenqvist’s immersive layers of keyboards and guitars melded with Martin’s resonant bowed and plucked strings is just as distinctive and mesmerising as ever, while Taylor Deupree reprises his role at the mastering controls.
 There is a subtle shift with the new record however.
-Compared with the abstract sprawl and crepuscular mood of its predecessor, Into the Well is more compactly focused and somewhat less somber, thanks to its aviation inspired central theme.
+Compared with the abstract sprawl and crepuscular mood of its predecessor, Into the Well is more compactly focused and somewhat less sombre, thanks to its aviation inspired central theme.

 A triumph of sparse destructive simplicity, Into The Well is an uncompromising and evocative tribute to sacrifice.